 Your NATURE’S HEAD® composting toilet comes with most of the items necessary for completion of your installation.
 The outside vent is not included because each application is different and many will require a different vent.
-Please see the venting section of our instructions for additional tips and suggestions.
-Feel free to contact us by email or phone with any questions you have concerning your installation.
+Also the 12V to 110V Transformer is not included be¬cause all installations do not require this.

 Some installations may require increased hose lengths which may be purchased on a per foot basis.
 PVC pipe, which may be obtained at most home improvement or hardware stores, may also be substituted for longer hose sections.

 For ﬂoor construction other than wood, a different type of mounting bolt may be required.
 If the installation is in a basement or on another concrete ﬂoor, many customers have found it convenient to mount the toilet to a section of plywood rather than trying to drill masonry.
 The plywood can be placed on the concrete ﬂoor and painted or varnished for appearance.

 If regular household current is available (110 volts), the head can be powered by a 12 volt transformer or wall adapter.
 These may be purchased from Nature’s Head, Inc.

 Sphagnum Peat Moss: Some type of composting medium is required.
 The most commonly used material is sphagnum peat moss (organic) which is available at most garden stores or home improvement stores.
 It is usually available in a shrink-wrapped 3 ft cubic bale for $8 to $10.
 This quantity of sphagnum peat moss should sustain use of the head for a year or longer.
 The sphagnum peat moss should be organic, no additives.
 DO NOT use MIRACLE-GRO peat moss, as it is enriched with plant food.